What Is the Benefit of Filing a Workplace Injury Lawsuit?

 - Go with your gut.
 Verifying credentials and experience is essential whenever you hire an attorney.
 But if you find several you like, go with your instincts about the one you like best.
 You should never feel pressured to choose during a consultation.

 Our Houston work injury lawyers handle all cases on a contingency fee basis.
 That means that you don’t pay unless we win your case.
-Contact Houston injury lawyer Michael P. Fleming & Associates, P.C., now for a free consultation to find out more about how we can help with your workplace injury claim.
+Contact Houston injury lawyer Fleming Law, P.C., now for a free consultation to find out more about how we can help with your workplace injury claim.
 Click here for directions.